Tim Golden (American football)

-Early years
+Early life

 Golden was born in the small town of Pahokee, Florida.
 He attended Boyd H. Anderson High School in Lauderdale Lakes, Florida, and played high school football for the Boyd Anderson Cobras.

 College career

-Golden accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played defensive end for coach Doug Dickey and coach Charley Pell's Florida Gators football teams from 1978 to 1980.
+Golden accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played defensive end for coach Doug Dickey and coach Charley Pell's Gators teams from 1978 to 1980.
 As a junior in 1979, he lived through the worst season in the history of the Florida football program, when the Gators posted an 0–10–1 record.
 The following season, Golden was part of the biggest one-year turn-around in Division I football history, when the 1980 Gators finished 8–4 after defeating the Maryland Terrapins in the Tangerine Bowl.
 He was a second-team All-Southeastern Conference (SEC) selection and an honorable mention All-American in 1980.

 Golden graduated from the University of Florida with a bachelor's degree in broadcasting in 1981.